This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 No Holes Off

 From the opening tee shot, Kingsley is a rollercoaster (quite literally).
-Every drive, chip and putt must be thought through with careful consideration and creativity.
+Every drive, approach, chip and putt must be thought through with careful consideration and creativity.
 You could play here 100 times and you'll never play a hole the same way.
 Pictured above is the opening hole: a risk/reward par 5 to set the tone for the round.

 A Golfer's Playground